-Participation in Committee meetings The Committee secretaries shall usually keep the minutes of their respective meetings.
+The Committee secretaries shall usually keep the minutes of their respective meetings.
 For specific and justified reasons, the chairman of a Committee may ask that the minutes be kept by a member of the Committee, the Board Secretary or one of his subordinates.

 The Committees have the right to access any information and Company functions necessary to perform their duties, and can avail itself of external consultants.
 The engagement of external consultants will take place, in agreement with the Board, in the event that the Committee assesses it is not appropriate to exclusively rely on the support of the corporate functions due to the nature of the matter, or it is appropriate to have independent external support on the solutions that the Company intends to adopt.
 The formalization of the assignment will be handled by the competent corporate functions in relation to the subject matter of the consultancy in compliance with the Company selection and engagement procedures.

 On an annual basis, the Committee drafts an expenditure budget that it submits to the Board of Directors on the occasion of the report on December 31.
-The Company shall provide the Committee with the financial resources beyond those budgeted are required to perform the duties, the Committee shall notify this to the Board of Directors, for its evaluations and decisions.
+The Company shall provide the Committee with the financial resources necessary to perform its duties, within the budget approved by the Board.
+If additional resources beyond those budgeted are required to perform the duties, the Committee shall notify this to the Board of Directors, for its evaluations and decisions.